Sienci-Labs/Resources/cnc-fun/the-basics/cnc-materials.md

 </tbody>
 </table>

-And for <a href="https://sienci.com/product/1-4-spiral-up-cut-end-mill/" target="_blank" rel="noopener">1/4" 2 flute flat end mills</a>:
+And for <a href="https://sienci.com/product/1-4-spiral-up-cut-end-mill/" target="_blank" rel="noopener">1/4" 2 flute flat end mills</a>.
+Start with these settings and adjust as needed - these are guidelines, not hard rules:

 <table class="wp-table" width="70%">
 <tbody>